-1. The mean jack proportion of spawning escapement from 1999-2019 was 0.22 (geometric mean 0.17).
+^{1.} The geometric mean jack (age-3) proportion of spawning escapement from 1999-2020 was 0.17.

 Estimated spawners for the Naches/American aggregate population (Table 7) are calculated as the estimated escapement to the Naches Basin (Table 3).
 Estimated spawners for the individual Naches and American populations are calculated using the proportion of redds counted in the Naches Basin (excluding the American River) and the American River, respectively (see Table 31).
 Total returns are based on the information compiled in Table 3.
 Age composition for Naches Basin age-4 and age-5 returns are estimated from spawning ground carcass scale samples (see Tables 9-12).
 The proportion of age-3 fish is estimated after reviewing jack count (based on visual observations) data at Prosser and Roza dams.
 Since sample sizes for carcass surveys in the American and Naches Rivers can be very low in some years (Tables 9 and 10), it is recommended that the data in Tables 5 and 6 be used as indices only.
 Table 7 likely provides the most accurate view of overall productivity rates in the Naches River Subbasin.